wp-plugins/landing-pages/readme.txt

 == Changelog ==

+= 1.0.9.4 =
+* Added in tours for the edit screen and the list of landing page screen for new users to learn how to use the tool quickly and easily
+* Updated conversion tracking for wp-leads addon plugin
+* Added in option for default templates to toggle on/off navigation

 = 1.0.9.3 =

 * Removed old A/B split testing and the new system is fully in place!